 “It’s really important that you don’t put yourself down.”

-The theme for this year’s International Women's Day is #BalanceForBetter.
+The theme for 2019’s International Women's Day is #BalanceForBetter.